victornemenike/fuel-price-prediction-mlops/README.md

 - [x] **Pre-commit hooks**

-Pre-commit hooks are especially useful to ensure that your code passes some quality checks before it is committed.
+Git hooks are especially useful to ensure that your code passes some quality checks before it is committed.
+For this project, the [pre-commit](https://pre-commit.com/) package is used for these hooks.
 The pre-commit configurations for this project can be found in the yaml file: `.pre-commit-config.yaml`.
 To use pre-commit hooks, simply follow these steps:

 ```bash
 pre-commit install